t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

 }
 ```

 This class simply takes a reference to the *docker-compose* file and location within the bucket.

-Then in the [cdk/lib/definitions/connector-definition.ts](../../cdk/lib/definitions/connector-definition.ts) file the connector is initialised
+Then in the [cdk/lib/definitions/connector-definition.ts](../../cdk/lib/definitions/connector-definition.ts) file the connector is initialised.

 ```typescript
 /**